 Re-sits and re-takes are not offered to apprentices wishing to move from pass to a higher grade.

-Where any assessment method must be re-sat or re-taken, the apprentice will be awarded a maximum EPA grade of pass, unless the EPAO determines there are exceptional circumstances requiring a re-sit or re-take.
+Where any assessment method must be re-sat or re-taken, the apprentice will be awarded a maximum EPA grade of merit, unless the EPAO determines there are exceptional circumstances requiring a resitor re-take.